DASANIDrinker/CarRental-App-FrontEnd/README.md

 # CarRental-App-FrontEnd

 > A front end for a wechat car rental application.<br>
+> <br>
-> Refer red comments as explanations.
+> Refer red comments as explanations.<br>
+> <br>
+> Here is the link to the back end of this project:https://github.com/DASANIDrinker/CarRental-App-BackEnd<br>
+> <br>
+> Here is the link to the management system of this project:https://github.com/DASANIDrinker/CarRental-App-Management-System

 ## Build Setup